 Avoid fiddling with the area and don’t turn the piercing.
 If a crust develops over the piercing, don’t remove it – it’s the body’s way of protecting the piercing.

 The piercing may bleed when you first have it done, and it may bleed for short periods over the next few days.
 It may also be tender, itchy and bruised for a few weeks.

-Keep the piercing clean by gently cleaning the area around it with a suitable saline solution or sterilising spray, twice a day, preferably after washing or showering.
+Keep the piercing healthy by gently cleaning the area around it with a suitable saline solution or sterilising spray, twice a day, preferably after washing or showering.

 Washing the piercing can help soften any discharge and allow you to clean the entry and exit points with a cotton bud or clean gauze.
 Once the discharge is removed or softened, the jewellery can be gently moved to work a little warm water through the piercing.

-When you’ve finished, carefully dry the area with a fresh piece of kitchen roll or clean towel.
+When you’ve finished, carefully dry the area with a fresh piece of paper towel or clean towel.
 Never use a shared towel.